Oscar Predictions 2018

 - Sam Rockwell, Three Billboards Outside Ebbing, Missouri

 This is one of the few categories where we disagree vehemently with the exclusion of an actor.
 That actor is Michael Stuhlbarg, a versatile performer who had pivotal roles in not one, but three Best Picture nominees; Call Me By Your Name, The Shape of Water, and The Post.
 He certainly deserved a nod over Christopher Plummer, who’s performance in All the Money in the World was lauded mainly because it allowed for Kevin Spacey’s removal.
 But I digress.
 The other nominees are much stronger, highlighting Richard Jenkins’ solemn performance in The Shape of Water and Willem Dafoe’s heartwarming turn in The Florida Project.

 We would actually be inclined to pick Dafoe as our favorite, if not for the force of nature that is Sam Rockwell in Three Billboards Outside Ebbing, Missouri.
-As a racist cop who tries to do the right thing for once, Rockwell steals every scene from his fellow nominee Woody Harrelson, balancing stupidity with a childlike sweetness that hits you square in the feels.
+As a racist cop who tries for once to do the right thing, Rockwell steals every scene from his fellow nominee Woody Harrelson, balancing stupidity with a childlike sweetness that hits you square in the feels.
 He has the Supporting Actor race locked down, and deservedly so.

 Who Will Win: Sam Rockwell, Three Billboards Outside Ebbing, Missouri